AP French Language and Culture

-Advanced Placement (AP) French Language and Culture (also known as AP French Lang, AP French Language or AP French) is a course offered by the College Board to high school students in the United States as an opportunity to earn placement credit for a college-level French course.
+Advanced Placement (AP) French Language and Culture (also known as AP French Lang, AP French Language, FLAP, or AP French) is a course offered by the College Board to high school students in the United States as an opportunity to earn placement credit for a college-level French course.
 The AP French Language test is widely compared to a final examination for a French 301 college course.
-Enrollment requirements for AP French Language differ from school to school, but students wishing to enter it should have a good command of French grammar and vocabulary as well as prior experience in listening, reading, speaking, and writing French and a holistic cultural knowledge of francophone regions.
+Enrollment requirements for AP French Language differ from school to school, but students wishing to enter it should have a good command of French grammar and vocabulary as well as prior experience in listening, reading, speaking, and writing French and a holistic cultural knowledge of Francophone regions.
 The AP French Language and Culture exam underwent a change beginning in May 2012 designed to better test interpretive, interpersonal, and presentational communication skills.

 Exam

 The AP French Language and Culture class culminates in an exam to test students' proficiency.

 The exam is approximately 3 hours in length with a 95-minute multiple choice section and an 85-minute free response section.
 It measures the student's French ability in two general sections, each of which counts as one half of the final grade.
 Interpretive communication is tested in a multiple-choice section; interpersonal and presentational communication are tested in a free response section.